 The financial system of most emerging nations continue to be tested by mounting micro-and macro-economic challenges, prompting their respective central to manage risks prudently by fostering a vibrant and resilient financial sector through optimizing resource allocation and promoting stability among financial institutions.

-Against this backdrop, it is necessary for the financial sector, in particular, the banking industry, to reflect upon several critical questions about their strategy and readiness moving forward:
+Against this backdrop, it is necessary for the financial sector, in particular, banks, to reflect upon several critical questions about their strategy and readiness moving forward:

 Does the system contribute to economic prosperity?

 Technology deployment and better business models are becoming pivotal to sustaining growth and tackling challenges in climate-dependent sectors such as agriculture